 Responsibility for protecting personal information

-Caisse populaire acadienne ltée and its subsidiaries (hereinafter 'UNI') are subject to the Personal Information Protection and Electronic Documents Act.
-We take the confidentiality and security of our clients' personal information seriously and adopt all necessary measures to uphold the law in this regard.
+Caisse populaire acadienne ltée and its subsidiaries (hereinafter "UNI") are subject to the Personal Information Protection and Electronic Documents Act.
+We take the confidentiality and security of our members and clients' personal information seriously and adopt all necessary measures to uphold the law in this regard.

 By 'personal information,' we mean any factual or subjective information, recorded or not, about an identifiable individual.

-The personal information we obtain about our clients is used strictly for the purpose of processing requests for quotes or inquiries about financial services or products submitted to us.
+The personal information we obtain about our members and clients is used strictly for the purpose of processing requests for quotes or inquiries about financial services or products submitted to us.
 This may include:

-We collect only the amount and type of personal information needed for the purposes documented by UNI and identified to our clients and never indiscriminately.
+We collect only the amount and type of personal information needed for the purposes documented by UNI and identified to our members and clients and never indiscriminately.

 Use, disclosure and retention